 Apollo at the Park Statue at Fenway Park.
 Photo by Rich Urbach of Keith Monument

-Urbach traveled to Fenway Park to visit one of the statues this summer and said it was exciting to see all of the baseball fans gathered around the spacesuit and admiring it.
+Urbach traveled to Fenway Park to visit one of the statues this summer and said it was exciting to see all of the baseball fans gathered around the spacesuit admiring its craftsmanship.
 “Everybody worked so hard to make sure everything was installed right,” he said.
 “The Blue Gray granite was the perfect stone to help commemorate such an important chapter in our country’s history.”